-DARE is structured in several projects, each focusing on different aspects of the development of rockets.
+DARE is structured in many projects wich focus on different aspects of research and development of rockets and their subsystems.

-Design and development of flight electronics and software for rockets and ground computers.
+Designing and developing flight software and electronics for rockets and ground systems.

-The capsule and recovery team designed the recovery system and structures for many DARE rockets, including Stratos II/II+.
-This team was disbanded after it was split up in the Parachute Research Group and Structures team.
+They designed recovery systems and structures for many DARE rockets, including Stratos II/II+.
+Discontinued after splitting up into the Parachute Research Group and Structures Team in 2018.